-After John Duncan pays for his vacation rental, the owner goes into radio silence.
-He doesn’t think he’ll have anywhere to stay.
+John Duncan has an urgent vacation rental problem.
+The owner of the property has gone into radio silence and Duncan doesn’t think he’ll have anywhere to stay.
 Can he get a refund before his vacation is ruined?

-I Contacted VRBO by email, phone and certified letter.
-Today, I was told by phone that in order to receive a refund, I must show up in San Antonio and find that I cannot access the property.
-Since there is no response from the owner, I can’t risk traveling there with my family and small grandchildren, when there’s a possibility we won’t have anywhere to stay.
+I contacted VRBO by email, phone and certified letter.
+Today, a VRBO representative told me that in order to receive a refund, I must show up in San Antonio.
+Then if I find that I cannot access the property, I can ask for a refund.
+Since there is no response from the owner, I can’t risk traveling there with my family and small grandchildren.
+VRBO’s solution does not resolve my vacation rental problem.
+There is a good possibility that we won’t have anywhere to stay.

 I called back today and asked to speak with a supervisor, but was told there is no supervisor.
 My vacation has been ruined.
 I’d like to get a full and immediate refund for my vacation rental.
 Can you help me? — John Duncan, Longwood, Fla.

 You’re right.
 You do have a significant vacation rental problem.

 If you don’t have a vacation rental then VRBO should offer a full refund without making you show up in San Antonio.

 VRBO offers a Book With Confidence Guarantee that, as the name implies, is supposed to assure you that your rental will be available when you arrive.
 But read the fine print: The guarantee only applies if you’re wrongfully denied access to the subject property at the start of or during the rental term “as the result of the intentional and/or wrongful act of the advertiser” and your deposit is not refunded.

 Technically, VRBO was correct in telling you to show up and get denied.
 But that wasn’t a reasonable request since you were traveling to San Antonio with your entire family.
 What would have happened if the owner had maintained radio silence?